iodigital-com/io-technology/data/blog/what-benefits-can-natural-language-ai-offer-developers.md

 }
 ```

-_As you can see the exact same problems reoccurred in this code, as the code in the previous example is included as
+_As you can see the exact same problems reoccurred in this code, since the code in the previous example is included as
-input, spoilers: the comment "returns user with id" is redundant in read and update, also there is an erroneous space in
+input.
+Spoilers: the comment "returns user with id" is redundant in read and update, also there is an erroneous space in
-the url, also maybe the 'delete' property is a reserved word.
-Better to use 'remove'._
+the url, furthermore maybe the 'delete' property is a reserved word, better to use 'remove'._

-Here I didn't even have to close the curly braces of my Create function, before it generated the rest of the code.
+Here I didn't even have to close the curly braces of my Create function, before it generated the rest of the code, which
+is an improvement.

-## GPT-3 best use cases
+## GPT-3 use cases

 **GPT-3:**
 GPT-3 is a natural language processor that was developed by OpenAI.
 It is based on the transformer model, and is